Building Confidence and Speaking Up

 Nainika Manthena

-NSHSS Ambassador President | Meeting Host & Speaker
+NSHSS Ambassador President | Meeting Host

 Nainika is a senior at Palm Harbor Univ HS - IB Program, FL.
 She wants to pursue a career as a lawyer specializing in medical malpractice/disability law.
 She also loves tutoring students in math and reading on which she advocates for education accessibility.
 Her hobbies include dancing, learning new languages, and fostering dogs.